-Table S27 Results of the meta-regression of the individual-level traits data set with taxonomic class as the moderator.
+Table S27 Results of the meta-regression of the individual-level traits data set with group (invertebrates vs vertebrates) as the moderator.
 Number of studies, species and effect sizes are totals from the subset of data with individual-level phenotypic traits.
 Effect size = PRRDS.